KLacerda08/web-scraping-challenge/README.md

 The website was rendered using the html template, with supplemental custome styling, here: https://github.com/KLacerda08/web-scraping-challenge/tree/main/Missions_to_Mars/templates/index.html

-The website can be activated in your python environment by running app.py at the following, and clicking on theScrape New Data! button. https://github.com/KLacerda08/web-scraping-challenge/tree/main/Missions_to_Mars/app.py
+To access the website, in your python environment, run app.py at the following link, and clicking on the Scrape New Data! button. https://github.com/KLacerda08/web-scraping-challenge/tree/main/Missions_to_Mars/app.py

 Images of the site after running the app are shown below: